 Can I file an insurance claim without a police report?

 Yes, you can file a claim without a police report, but having one makes the process much easier.
 Without a police report, the insurance company may be more likely to dispute your version of events.
+If law enforcement did not respond to the scene, you can still file a written report yourself with the local police department or California Highway Patrol within 24 hours, particularly if anyone was injured.

 How long does it take to settle a car accident claim?